coltmay/hello-world-super-saturnians/README.md

 # Hello, World Travel Brochue
-A group project with [insert teammates here].
+A group project with [Hunter Preast](https://github.com/HPreast), [Ethan Mathis](https://github.com/EthanMathis), and [Nick Patton](https://github.com/NSPatton).
 Built to demonstrate basic HTML, CSS, and GitHub skills.
 Specifically in the context of working as a team.

 The following skills were demonstrated:
 * Use of semantic HTML tags